What is content governance and why is it important?

 Content governance is the process of managing and organizing a company's digital content in a consistent and efficient manner.
-Its primary goal is to ensure that content is accurate, relevant, and meets the needs of the target audience, while also complying with legal and ethical standards and supporting business objectives.
-Source
+Its main goal is to ensure content is accurate, relevant, and meets the needs of the target audience, while complying with legal and ethical standards and supporting business goals.
+Effective content governance helps organizations maintain consistency, compliance, and trust at scale.
+Note: Implementation requires ongoing effort and buy-in from multiple teams.
+[Source]

-What is a content governance model and why do you need one?
+What is a content governance model and how does it work?

 How does content governance differ from content strategy?